llvm/llvm-project/llvm/docs/LangRef.rst

      - **Max**
            Takes the max of the two values, which are required to be integers.

+   * - 8
+     - **Min**
+           Takes the min of the two values, which are required to be non-negative integers.
+           An absent module flag is treated as having the value 0.

 It is an error for a particular unique flag ID to have multiple behaviors, except in the case of **Require** (which adds restrictions on another metadata value) or **Override**.